Laps to laptops: Formula One sells its big data know-how

 And even those who partner with F1 acknowledge that part of its appeal is the brand.
 Paul Marriott of SAP, whose real-time data analytics product HANA is being road-tested by McLaren, says the company also benefits from the glamorous association with F1.
 A McLaren car sits in the company's Singapore office.

 But the partnerships run deeper.
-McLaren is working with U.S.-based IO Data Centers LLC to make data centers more efficient by modelling likely demand.
+McLaren is working with U.S.-based IO Data Centers LLC to make data centers more efficient by modeling likely demand.

 "Every plane and car is now driven by software, constantly adjusting every variable.
 Taking that thinking and applying it to the data center - where every input is constantly monitored and controlled - was how the partnership was spun with McLaren," IO's chief innovation officer Kevin Malik said in an interview at the company's new Singapore data center.